-Services that are covered for What you must pay when you get thes you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Health and wellness education programs (continued) Weight loss program benefit to use toward a qualified weight loss program.
-A qualified weight loss program is a hospital-based or a non-hospital-based weight loss program that focuses on weight loss by modifying eating and physical activity habits and that requires participation in behavioral/lifestyle counseling with nutritionists, registered dieticians, exercise physiologists or other certified health professionals in multiple sessions throughout enrollment in the program.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Health and wellness education programs (continued) weight loss program that focuses on weight loss by modifying eating and physical activity habits and that requires participation in behavioral/lifestyle counseling with nutritionists, registered dieticians, exercise physiologists or other certified health professionals in multiple sessions throughout enrollment in the program.
 Program delivery and counseling may be inperson, over the phone, or online.
 Meal provisions are not covered.
 No reimbursement will be provided for any fees or costs you pay for: weight loss programs that do not include sessions with a health professional to support progress toward your weight loss goals; individual nutrition counseling sessions; pre-packaged meals; books; videos; scales; or, other weight loss related items or supplies.
 For eligible weight loss programs, you pay any balance in excess of the \$150 limit.
 (To obtain reimbursement for eligible fitness and weight loss program benefit expenses, you must submit a fitness benefit claim form and/or weight loss program claim form, as applicable.
 Call Member Service to request the applicable claim form or print directly from our website.
 Send the completed claim form to Member Service.)
 Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.
 For eligible weight loss programs, you pay any balance in excess of the \$150 limit.
 (To obtain reimbursement for eligible fitness and weight loss program benefit expenses, you must submit a fitness benefit claim form and/or weight loss program claim form, as applicable.
 Call Member Service to request the applicable claim form or print directly from our website.
 Send the completed claim form to Member Service.)
 Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.
 For eligible weight loss programs, you pay any balance in excess of the \$150 limit.
 (To obtain reimbursement for eligible fitness and weight loss program benefit expenses, you must submit a fitness benefit claim form and/or weight loss program claim form, as applicable.
 Call Member Service to request the applicable claim form or print directly from our website.
 Send the completed claim form to Member Service.)
 Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.